Fighter Pilots 2: Dissention (Full Sample Chapter)

 Christian growled.
 “I am not the one charging her!
 You know that abuse of a citizen before trial is against the law!”

 “Stand down!
 That's an order.
 You know nothing of the law, nor what this one has done to trample all over it.
 Do you value this foolish girl enough to risk your own status?
-To risk the life you've manage to scrape together from between the toes of giants?”
+To risk the life you've managed to scrape together from between the toes of giants?”
 The Minister's eyes turned from a fiery red to black.
 “What would happen if you were wrong about her, Commander?”

-Commander.
-Such an impressive-sounding title.
+Commander: such an impressive-sounding title.
 At any moment Christian could give orders to a thousand people, and it would be done without a word from any of them.
 Yet he could say nothing; he could do nothing—nothing but watch as the one who meant the most to him was dragged away like fine jewelry ransacked in the night.
 If they could keep her in the underground, root-lined cells of Rautwall, she'd be so much better off.
 Even as the wild wails from the prisoners below could be heard from his very footing, anything was better than Iconoclast.

 Finally starting to water, Christian's eyes followed the fired-up transport vertically, along the skyline of Vaye, with its many ancient trunks infused into man-made buildings, the tops of which could never be seen on any day through the gray atmosphere.
 He strained to track the vehicle for as long as he could, and even tried to grasp it back from out of the sky with his hand, but soon it too vanished in the haze.

 Dumbfounded at where the question came from, Shock set down his arc buffer and stood up from beneath the hull of his fighter.
 Turning around and lifting the visor confirmed that it was Angel who had asked—the same question he had asked her during the overnight hours after their first mission together.
-Blankly she stood in custom, form-fitted white flightgear, processing vest on top, awaiting a response.
+Blankly she stood in form-fitted white flightgear, processing vest on top, awaiting a response.

 “I—Yeah,” he stuttered.
 “I mean, yeah I'm good.
 Why do you ask?"